kuldeep562/Deep_Learning/README.md

 # 🧠 Deep Learning Tasks

-This repository brings together all practical deep learning assignments completed as part of Gujarat University's Computer Science coursework.
+This repository brings together all practical deep learning tasks.
 Each task explores foundational to intermediate concepts in deep learning, using libraries such as NumPy, TensorFlow, and PyTorch.

 ---